The Musketeers: International broadcast

 Shown on BBC One, the first series of The Musketeers was broadcast weekly at 9 pm on Sunday nights starting on 19 January 2014.
-The programme was the highest rated drama to debut that year.
+The series was the highest rated drama to debut that year.
 For the second series, it was moved to 9 pm on Friday nights and screening began on 2 January 2015.
 The series premiered in the United States on 22 June 2014 on BBC America.
 The complete first series was "striped" on 3 August 2014 on the Australian Foxtel Cable TV channel BBC First, the day of that channel's premiere.
 The series started on 18 September 2014 on 'Box' Sky TV in New Zealand.

 The third series premiered in Canada on Showcase Canada on 10 April 2016.
 The full series was made available on Netflix Latin America on 16 April 2016, and on Hulu in the United States on 14 May 2016.
 The series premiered in the UK on 28 May 2016.
 The series remains on Hulu in the US, and is available to stream on Netflix in Canada.